 Tell Users What To Type

 There are lots of prompts you can add to your search bar.
 You can ask a question such as “Where would you like to go?” or a command such as “Find Recipes.”
-When EK designed the Common Learning Portal for the National Park Service, we found that “Discover Connections” was a meaningful prompt to help users find professional connections by area of expertise.
+In this example, “Discover Connections” is a meaningful prompt to help users find professional connections by area of expertise.

 As users are typing in keyword searches, you can reduce their keystrokes by enabling auto-complete.
 In addition to reducing keystrokes, it may also improve search results by suggesting accurate terms.
 A common example of this feature is when searching for flights.
 Users can begin typing a city and are prompted with a list of potential airports as in this example from Google Flights.